ajoybharath/puppet-demo/README.md

-# Puppet Master and Clinet with terraform
+# Puppet Master and Client with terraform

 ## Terraform commands to run after installing terraform ##